jkrshw/jessek-blog/_posts/2012-03-13-latex-includegraphics-causes-font.md

+---
+layout: post
-Title: LaTeX \includegraphics causes font rendering problems
+title: LaTeX \includegraphics causes font rendering problems
-Date: 2012-03-13 10:20
+date: 2012-03-13 10:20
-Tags: gimp, LaTex
+tags: gimp, LaTex
-Slug: latex-includegraphics-causes-font
+slug: latex-includegraphics-causes-font
+---

 LaTeX \includegraphics causes font rendering problems When using \includegraphics to add a png image to a LaTeX document the text following the image becomes bold and the rendering just looks wrong.